All the guitar effects pedals you need to gig, for under £150

 - Electro Harmonix Screaming Bird

-OK, so we’re kind of cheating here as this combination features a multi effects pedal, but it’s a seriously good one and brings the price way lower than £150!
-For starters, we have the Electro Harmonix Pedalboard Bag, that features a great selection of handy dividers and Velcro strips to keep your pedals in place during transit.
-It even includes a non-slip board on the inside to place your pedals on.
+OK, so we’re kind of cheating here as this combination features a multi-effects pedal.
+But it’s a seriously good one and brings the price way lower than £150!
+For starters, we have the Electro Harmonix Pedalboard Bag, which features a great selection of handy dividers and Velcro strips.
+Essential to keep your pedals in place during transit.
+It even includes a non-slip board on the inside on which to place your pedals.
 Easy to carry and even easier to set up – a great choice.

 Next up we have an absolute monster of an effects pedal – the Zoom MS-50G Multistomp Effects Pedal.
-This great multi effects pedal features a huge range of different effects including Dynamics / Filter, Overdrive / Distortion, Amp models, Modulation / Special Effects, Delay / Reverb and even a built in chromatic tuner.
+This great multi-effects pedal features a huge range of different effects including Dynamics / Filter, Overdrive / Distortion, Amp models, Modulation / Special Effects, Delay / Reverb and even a built-in chromatic tuner.
 It’s essentially an entire pedal board and studio’s worth of amps in one tiny box.
-You can scroll through different amps sound and effects easily and even use 6 different effects at the same time.
+You can scroll through different amp sound and effects easily and even use 6 different effects at the same time.
 Once you’ve come up with your perfect combination of sounds you can save them and recall the combinations via the footswitch during your gig.

 Finally we have the Electro Harmonix Screaming Bird Guitar Effects Pedal.
 This killer pedal from the folks at EHX provides up to 20dB of high frequency gain to any amplifier – perfect for when you want to kick in to a solo.
-This great pedal is ideal when you need to push your sound just that little bit further or to really make those riffs pop over the sound of the drums.
-This might only be a 2 pedal combination, but it’s everything you need to gig with, especially as both pedals can be powered via batteries.
+This pedal is ideal when you need to push your sound just that little bit further or to really make those riffs pop over the sound of the drums.
+Although this is only a 2 pedal combination, but it’s everything you need to gig with, especially as both pedals can be powered via batteries.

 - BOSS BCB-30 Pedal Board